EVIDENCE-BASED APPROACHES · SCHEMA THERAPY

 Internal pressure to meet high standards, be productive, or “do better,” often at the expense of rest, emotional needs, or self-care.

 Forensic modes may emerge in situations involving threat, power, conflict, or survival.
-These are understood as situational states rather than fixed traits and can occur in people with no involvement in forensic or legal systems.
+These are situational states rather than fixed traits and can occur in people with no involvement in forensic or legal systems.
+Schema Therapy approaches them with curiosity and containment.

 Responding to perceived threat or vulnerability with aggression, intimidation, or attempts to dominate in order to regain a sense of control.